 Please make the following changes to P512L20-L21 as shown below:

 The EHT sounding NDP is a variant of the EHT MU PPDU.
+In U-SIG, if the PPDU Type And Compression Mode field is set to 1, the EHT-SIG MCS field is set to 0 and the Number Of EHT-SIG Symbols field is set to 0, it indicates an EHT sounding NDP.
 The format of an EHT sounding NDP is defined in Figure 36-63 (EHT sounding NDP format).

 Instructions to the editor: